-- A description of the action proposed or refused by the Brazos. - An explanation of why the Brazos proposes or refuses to take an action. - A description of each evaluation procedure, assessment, record, or report the agency used as a basis for the proposed or refused action. - A statement that the parents of a student with a disability have protection under TEA's
+- An explanation of why the District proposes or refuses to take an action. - A description of each evaluation procedure, assessment, record, or report the agency used as a basis for the proposed or refused action. - A statement that the parents of a student with a disability have protection under TEA's

-Notice of Procedural Safeguards. - Sources for parents to contact to obtain assistance in understanding the provisions of a Prior Written Notice, such as the Education Service Center or TEA. - A description of other options that the ARD committee considered and the reasons why those options were rejected. - A description of other factors that are relevant to the Brazos's proposal or refusal.
+Notice of Procedural Safeguards. - Sources for parents to contact to obtain assistance in understanding the provisions of a Prior Written Notice, such as the Education Service Center or TEA. - A description of other options that the ARD committee considered and the reasons why those options were rejected. - A description of other factors that are relevant to the District's proposal or refusal.

 Minutes or Deliberations.
 The written statement of an IEP shall document the decisions of the student's ARD committee with respect to issues discussed at each ARD committee meeting or IEP Amendment.
-While deliberations are not required, the BRAZOS ISD shall ensure that the documents from an ARD committee meeting and the written statement of an IEP include the date of the meeting; the name, position, and signature of each member participating in the meeting; and
+While deliberations are not required, the SPECIAL EDUCATION DEPT shall ensure that the documents from an ARD committee meeting and the written statement of an IEP include the date of the meeting; the name, position, and signature of each member participating in the meeting; and an indication of whether the student's parents or guardians, the adult student, if applicable, and the administrator agreed or disagreed with the decisions of the committee.49